Sore, cracked or bleeding nipples

 - you hear clicking sounds during the feed

 If you have sore or cracked nipples, you may need to ask a lactation consultant for assistance.
-They can also check your baby for a tongue tie.
+Your lactation consultant can guide you or help you decide if you should see a doctor.

-- put some warm water or breastmilk on your nipples after feeding and leave it to dry
+- apply your hand-expressed breastmilk or a small amount purified lanolin on your nipples after feeding and leave it to dry

 - keep your nipples dry as much as possible